The History of EMS & TENS

 In the 1970’s, EMS salons became popular.
 There were no regulations on these salons or the processes they used.
 People were getting injured and the FDA stepped in to control the industry.
 One popular device during this time was called the Relaxacizor.
 The unit came in a case with belts and bands that wrapped the body.
 People were actually getting burned with this device and the government had the units confiscated at the post offices prior to delivery.

 At the 1976 Montreal Olympics, Dr. Yahov Kots of Russia, disclosed his studies and the use of electro stimulation for training his USSR Olympic Athletes.
 The electric current used was called the Russian current or Kots current.
 His studies showed that his current was effective in building muscle bulk and increasing fast twitch response for speed.
 The benefits of Electronic Muscle Stimulation gained world-wide popularity when Dr. Yahov Soviet sport scientists applied EMS in the training of elite athletes, claiming 40% force gains.
 Kots used a very specific 2500 MHz frequency that became known as “Russian Stim”.

-EMS of Today, has evolved into an industry providing electronic stimulation for home use.
+EMS has evolved into an industry providing electronic muscle stimulation for home use.
 It is safe and effective when used following the product’s guidelines.
-They include units of all shapes and sizes & battery operated and/or ac powered.
+EMS devices include units of all shapes and sizes, and battery operated or ac powered options.
 Wearable units such as ab belts and shorts are also popular for specific spot stimulation on the abdomen, hips and thighs.

 The future of EMS will probably include the use of your smart phone as a remote control device.
 As one of the leading providers of innovative cutting-edge and state-of-the-art TENS and EMS devices in the world, FlexTone is already working on these prototypes.
 Flextone is consistently innovating and delivering high performance devices.
 Learn more about FlexTone.